-The Port's consultants have followed requirements of the Federal Aviation Administration's Record of Decision regarding mitigation of wetland impacts, which requires that the Advisory Circular 150/5200-33, entitled Hazardous Wildlife Attractants On Or Near Airports (5/1/97), be followed.
+The Port's consultants have followed requirements of the Federal Aviation Administration's Record of Decision regarding mitigation of wetland impacts, which requires that the Advisory Circular 150 5200-33, entitled Hazardous Wildlife Attractants On Or Near Airports (5/1/97), be followed.
 In implementing this requirement, the Port, its consultants, and the Federal Aviation Administration have determined the proposed in-basin mitigation is acceptable where existing wildlife hazards are reduced, and where the ability to manage the mitigation areas for wildlife hazards is retained, consistent with the procedures outlined in Section 10 of the August 2000 Wildlife Hazard Management Plan.

 30. It is the Port's belief that the commentor has mis-stated the conclusions contained in Section 3.4 of the Wildlife Hazard Management Plan.
 The Wildlife Hazard Management Plan identifies a wide variety of avian and non-avian species that contribute to wildlife hazards at the Airport.
-Review of Section 1.2, Table 3.1, Section 3.2, and Section 3.4, Table 2 indicates that wildlife hazards at the Airport are not limited to geese and waterfowl.
+Review of Section 1.2.
+Table 3.1.
+Section 3.2. and Section 3.4.
+Table 2 indicates that wildlife hazards at the Airport are not limited to geese and waterfowl.
 Table 6-2, page 6-8 of the Biological Assessment lists wildlife that have been struck by aircraft near Sea-Tac Airport runways.
-The table indicates that several avian species that forested wetlands with closed forest canopies "do not cause safety concerns" is not supported by the experiences of wildlife management professionals at Sea-Tac Airport, or other airports around the country.
+The table indicates that several avian species that use a wide variety of wetland and upland communities are of concern at the Airport.
+The statement that forested wetlands with closed forest canopies "do not cause safety concerns" is not supported by the experiences of wildlife management professionals at Sea-Tac Airport, or other airports around the country.
 This habitat type can support a wide variety of birds that forage near the Airport operations area, including large raptor species.